garfix/nli-go/README.md

 # NLI-GO

-This is a research project with the following purpose:
+This is a research project with the following practical purpose:

 > To create a software system that allows a regular programmer, untrained in linguistics and logic, to program a computer to interact with users in natural language.
 The system should be easy to use and the range of language constructs should be very wide.

+and an underlying theoretical purpose:

+> To distill the data structures and algorithms that allow a system to understand human language and to act on it.

-As this is a hard problem, the chance of succeeding is not high.
-Therefore the second purpose of the project is to gain knowledge about this discipline.
-This knowledge has been accumulating since the beginning and can mainly be found in the docs/topics section.
+As this is a hard problem, and we're a long way from solving it.
+However, knowledge has been accumulating since the beginning and can mainly be found in the docs/topics section.
 It can be interesting to you if you're building a linguistics system.

 The system is a semantic parser and execution engine (an executable program, written in Go) that provides a Natural Language Interface to a database, a service or another application.
 It allows the user to interact with a computer system using natural language like English or French.